huaminghuangtw/Evergreen-Notes/Permanent-Notes/Psychology.md

 * The Survivorship Bias
 	* What is unseen often has just as much value as what is seen
 	* Fighting The Zebra Effect is hard (but worth it)
 		* Standing out is dangerous.
-It's always going to be safer and more comfortable to blend in.
-But it's only by taking this risk that you can accomplish truly remarkable things.
+It’s always going to be safer and more comfortable to blend in.
+But it’s only by taking this risk that you can accomplish truly remarkable things.
 		* Those from our class who were willing to look crazy for long periods of time had built unique and impactful things.
 They also seemed happier on average.
 * The Pyrrhic Victory
 * [The Cobra Effect](The%20Cobra%20Effect.md)